styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Replay data management and storage
 - Integration with other mods for comprehensive tracking
 - Hidden mod that works behind the scenes

+#### VIP List
+Player management system for tracking favorite players:
+- Add players to your VIP list via search functionality
+- Display player information including level, status, rank points, and time sum with sortable columns
+- Quick access to player profiles and Cyclopedia from dropdown menu
+- Automatic data refresh when opening the VIP list modal
+- Accessible from the account menu for convenient management

 ### Official Mods